lorisj/Mapper/README.md

 # Examples and default output format

 Mapper by default outputs the contents as a JSON object.
-The format is the examples below:
+The format is in the examples below:

 $sudo mapper -m FF:FF:FF:FF:FF:FF -i wlan0